Generic name: tiagabine [ tye-AG-a-been ]

 Call your doctor at once if you have new or worsening seizures.

-Do not stop using tiagabine suddenly.
+Do not stop using Gabitril suddenly.
 Stopping suddenly may cause increased seizures.

-You should not use tiagabine if you are allergic to it.
+You should not use Gabitril if you are allergic to it.

 Tell your doctor about all other seizure medications you currently use.
 The safest dose of tiagabine may depend what other medicines you take in combination with it.